Jens Hilgers

 Jens Hilgers (born 1975) is a German entrepreneur who works in the esports industry.
 He was the founding CEO of the esports production company Electronic Sports League (ESL), and is a co-founder and the CEO of Bayes (formerly Dojo Madness), an esports data company based in Berlin.
 In 2014, he co-founded G2 Esports together with Carlos "Ocelote" Rodriguez, and currently serves as its chairman.
-He is also the founding general partner of BITKRAFT Ventures, a global early- and mid-stage investment platform for gaming, esports, and Web3.
+He is also the founding general partner of BITKRAFT Ventures, a global early and mid-stage investment platform for gaming, esports, and a new technology named Web3.
 He has been credited as an early pioneer of the esports industry.

 Background

-Jens Hilgers was born in Cologne, Germany in 1975, and completed his studies in software development in 1998.
-Hilgers has credited his love of building products to his childhood experience with Lego and the Amiga 500 computer.
+Jens Hilgers, a German native, was born in the city of Cologne in 1975.
+He pursued his academic education in the field of software development and successfully completed his studies in 1998.
+Hilgers attributes his fondness for product development to his childhood exposure to the plastic construction toy Lego and the Amiga 500 computer.

 Career

 Hilgers began his esports career in 1997.
-While in college, he built Gamers.de, a news portal for online PC games; launched the first German Clan League and created Gamers Gathering, a European Lan-Party.
+While in college, he built Gamers.de, a news portal for online PC games; Later he launched the first German Clan League and created Gamers Gathering, a European LAN-Party.